Orchardleigh Lake

 There is a small island towards the western side of lake where St Mary's Church can be found.
 It was built in the 13th century, and underwent extensive renovation by Sir George Gilbert Scott in 1878.
 It has been designated as a Grade I listed building.
 Weddings are often performed at the church, which has capacity for 120 guests.
 It is reached from the lakeside via a footbridge, and a public footpath runs nearby over another bridge across the lake.

-There are two lakes: a small lake overlooked by the island church, and a much larger one approximately 150 metres away through a wooded area to the east, which has a stone-built boathouse.
+There are two lakes: a small one overlooked by the island church, and a much larger one approximately 150 metres away through a wooded area to the east, which has a stone-built boathouse.

 Birds

 In 1932 a pair of black-necked grebes bred at the lake, the only occasion on which this species has been recorded breeding in Somerset.
 The lake regularly hosts small numbers of common waterfowl, including breeding little and great crested grebes and mute swan, and wintering tufted duck and pochard.
 Rarer species have occasionally been sighted: